stephenkiai/alx-low_level_programming/README.md

 Low-level programming in C involves working with the computer's hardware directly, without the aid of high-level abstractions or libraries.
 Some key concepts in low-level programming in C include:

-    Variables: C requires explicit declaration of variables and their types before they can be used.
+    **Variables**: C requires explicit declaration of variables and their types before they can be used.
 This is important for low-level programming tasks, as it ensures that memory is allocated and accessed correctly.

-    Pointers and Memory Management: C provides direct access to memory and allows for fine-grained control over how memory is allocated and used.
+    **Pointers and Memory Management:** C provides direct access to memory and allows for fine-grained control over how memory is allocated and used.
 Pointers are used extensively in low-level programming tasks to manipulate memory addresses and perform other low-level operations.